S&T Policy Fellowship, Center for Revolutionary Scientific Thought

 Applicants must write a letter of interest to the S&T Policy Fellowship selection committee.
 The letter should address the following considerations: (1) the applicant’s interest in S&T policy; (2) the applicant’s career path, aspirations for the future, and how the S&T Policy Fellowship will further their career development; and (3) a brief, creative paragraph answering the questions: what will be the biggest S&T policy challenge of the year 2050, and what is an innovative solution to address it?

-Please email your letter of interest, résumé and a writing sample by May 18, 2018 to:
+Please email your letter of interest, résumé and a writing sample to:

 Kathryn Schiller Wurster